bcarrillo1051/Atinverter/docs/hardware/atinverter_v2/ac_curr_sensing_hw.md

 # **AC Current Sensing Hardware**
 ---

-Sensing the current from the AC load is similarly achieved to sensing the DC input.
-On the AC side, the TMCS1108 hall-effect current sensor is likewise employed.
-What differs is how the signal is analyzed after being sampled by current sensor.
-In this case, the output analog voltage that maps to the load current is not being delivered directly to ATMEGA328P for processing and calculation, but rather to the second input channel of the ADC122S021.
+Sensing the current from the AC output load is conceptually similar to sensing the DC input current, but includes an additional intermediate step.
+Instead of directly providing analog voltage samples that correspond to a current reading from the TMCS1108 to the ATMEGA328P, the samples are first delivered to the second input channel of the ADC122S021.

 <p align="center">
 <img src="../../images/AC_current_sensing_block_diagram.png" alt="AC Current Sensing Block Diagram" width="800"/>